braye/wow-profile-copy-ng/README.md

 TUIs are functional, but they're not intuitive or pretty.
 And well, this isn't pretty right now but I think it'll be more intuitive for the average WoW player.

+## Why use this?

+It's PTR week.
+Your guild wants to run the raid.
+You don't want to mess with setting up your weakauras, raid frames, and keybinds.

+Half a dozen clicks, and everything should be right where you expect it.

 ## Backups

 This software overwrites large amounts of configuration data automatically.
 There is no "undo".
 For that reason, before you copy profiles around, you should consider taking a backup.